Sunday 9 Jun 2019, 7.30pmRoyal Festival Hall, London

 - Discounts: Subscription discounts available; under-18s and concessions discounts available; £8 tickets for students via Student Pulse one month before the concert (limited availability)

-- BFI Southbank partnership: Insights Talk - Music meets FIlm in the Weimar Republic, 1.45pm, at BFI Southbank; Screening - The Threepenny Opera, 3.15pm, at BFI Southbank; book for these events together with this evening's concert, in a day ticket pack, see button, above
+- BFI Southbank partnership: Insights Talk - Music meets Film in the Weimar Republic, 1.45pm, at BFI Southbank; Screening - The Threepenny Opera, 3.15pm, at BFI Southbank; book for these events together with this evening's concert, in a day ticket pack, see button, above.
+More information at BFI Southbank.

 - Running time: 140 minutes, including 20-minute interval